All Episodes

 If we don't learn from our losses, we will remain in the minority until we do learn.

-Marcy Captor Ohio, Peter DeFazio of Oregon wrote to colleagues, we're not endorsing or opposing any leadership candidate with this letter, but we are seeking more time for a more thoughtful discussion with everybody in the same room.
+Marcy Kaptor, Ohio, Peter DeFazio of Oregon wrote to colleagues, we're not endorsing or opposing any leadership candidate with this letter, but we are seeking more time for a more thoughtful discussion with everybody in the same room.

 The body of the letter calls on Democrats to spend more time to understand these historic losses before voting on leaders.

-All right, so let's uh let's let's hang in there.
+All right, so let's hang in there.

-This is a couple people that really do not want Pelosi to be re-elected leader.
+Let's make sure we don't, this is a couple people that really do not want Pelosi to be re-elected leader.

-We go to the audio sound bites this morning on uh MSNBC, Chuck Todd spoke to George Miller, Democrat California, and they had this exchange about Pelosi.
+This morning on MSNBC, Chuck Todd spoke to George Miller, Democrat California, and they had this exchange about Pelosi.

 The reason I want you to hear this is because the Democrats are circling the wagons for Pelosi and not Obama.

-Somebody who is a big supporter of Speaker Pelosi.
+Somebody who is a big supporter of Speaker Pelosi, 161,000 different TV ads separately ran going after her.

-Do you think to House Democrats now to say, look, I will fix my own image because clearly she was used as a punching bag for Republicans.
+Does she need to provide a blueprint, do you think, to House Democrats now to say, look, I will fix my own image because clearly she was used as a punching bag for Republicans.

 We're talking about one of the most talented and smartest political figures, certainly in this town and in this nation.